pvl/blog4/content/blog/A Simple Honcho Primer.md

 Still, when interacting with an AI app, there's a sense that it *should* be getting to know us.
 In fact, we're often surprised when we realize it's not learning about us over time.
 And probably annoyed at having to start over.

-There's [[Announcing Honcho's Private Beta#^5b6ef1|enormous potenial]] for more positive-sum use of user data and for aligning AI applications more closely with user needs and preferences.
+There's [[Announcing Honcho's Private Beta#^xb6ef1|enormous potenial]] for more positive-sum use of user data and for aligning AI applications more closely with user needs and preferences.

 ## How to Use Honcho
 ^cd2d3c

 ## What's Next for Honcho
-^5a46d7
+^ca46d7

-Beyond improving our internal AI models so they can get to know users as richly as possible, we see three natural extensions in [[Announcing Honcho's Private Beta|Honcho's future]]:
+Beyond improving our internal AI models so they can get to know users as richly as possible, we see three natural extensions in [[Announcing Honcho's Private Beta#^eb15f3|Honcho's future]]:

-1. [[Announcing Honcho's Private Beta#^82dd3b|Monitoring & Evaluation]] - developer tools to understand & assess the impact of personalization + machine learning tools to build personalized datasets
+1. [[Announcing Honcho's Private Beta#^x2dd3b|Monitoring & Evaluation]] - developer tools to understand & assess the impact of personalization + machine learning tools to build personalized datasets
 2. [[Announcing Honcho's Private Beta#^a84f44|User-Facing Controls]] - chat with *your* Honcho to direct how it manages & shares data + authenticate with Honcho to sign-in to AI apps
 3. [[Announcing Honcho's Private Beta#^ebf071|A Honcho Application Ecosystem]] - a network of apps contributing to & sharing Honcho data, user-owned & stored in confidential environments